Ongoing projects in clinical chemistry

 Oral immunotherapy with IgY for the prevention of bacterial and viral infections in humans

-Elin Nilsson, Hans Kollberg, Per-Erik Wejåker, Johan Stålberg, Anders Larsson
+Researchers involved: Elin Nilsson, Hans Kollberg, Per-Erik Wejåker, Johan Stålberg, Audrey Niemann-Jönsson and Anders Larsson

 Cystic fibrosis (CF) is a hereditary life-shortening disorder with repeated respiratory infections and malnutrition as main clinical manifestations.
 Chronic lung infections with Pseudomonas aeruginosa (PA) are major causes of morbidity and mortality.
 We have shown that we can reduce the number of pseudomonas infections in CF patients by oral immunotherapy with anti-pseudomonas IgY.
-The study includes more than 50.000 daily patient doses and is the world's largest study with IgY.
+The study includes more than 100.000 daily patient doses and is the world's largest study with IgY.
 We have received an orphan drug designation from EMEA.
 We also have initiated development of therapies against candida albicans and ESBL-klebsiella.
-We have received a grant from Uppsala Bio to conduct a clinical study on ESBL carriers in Uppland and an EU grant (EUR 5.35 million over a 4 year period) for a clinical multicenter study to prevent pseudomonas infections in CF patients.
+We have received a grant from Uppsala Bio to conduct a clinical study on ESBL carriers in Uppland and an EU grant for a clinical multicenter study to prevent pseudomonas infections in CF patients.
+We are also performing studies on the use of avian antibodies to prevent ventilator associated pneumonia.

 Serum half-life of pituitary gonadotropins is decreased by sulfonation and increased by sialylation in women